squid-cache/squid-cache.github.io/Foundation/Meetings.rst

 Notes:

  * Ways to improve development efficiency: Proposed changes posted for squid-dev review often result in long, painful, discussions that drastically increase overall change "cost", discourage new development, and encourage reviewless commits (of occasionally broken or low-quality code).
 Is there anything we can do to improve the process without sacrificing the quality of the accepted changes?

+ * Better Board to-do list tracking: Board members may be missing discussion items that have not been converted to published action points, delaying progress on important projects in-between formal meetings.
+Should we consider a better way to track to-dos than the mailing list (bugzilla, a private wiki page, Basecamp, etc.)?

 ## NOTES: